Family Promise FAQ

 The Guest Guidelines call for a maximum stay of 30 days.
 However, program directors often extend the stay as long as families are making good-faith efforts to find housing.
 In some communities, families can find housing within 30 days.
 In other communities—where there is a severe shortage of affordable housing and waiting lists for public housing and Section 8 are closed—finding a home can take 60 days or more.

 How are families referred?

-Whatcom County has a program set up called Single Entry Access System so all homeless families start here in order to ensure the neediest of the families in need are served first.
-This also helps families as they only call one place rather than calling number after number.
-We also accept referrals from congregations.
+Whatcom County has a program set up called Single Entry Access System.
+The Opportunity Council’s Coordinated Entry serves as that starting point for families experiencing homelessness.
+That helps families as they only call one place rather than calling number after number.

 Moving every week isn’t ideal, but most families say that the homelike setting and the support of volunteers more than compensate for the moving.
 The Day Center remains the same, providing continuity and a home base for families.
 The Day Center also provides a permanent address that families can use in their housing and job searches.
 Remember that Family Promise is meant to be a temporary solution for families seeking more stable housing.

 Will the children miss school because their families are staying in different congregations?